Follow the following and be sanctimonious and a killjoy – at no cost.

 And so should he be proud – if he inspires people to run like themselves in the cause of change.

 Looking at it charitably, Curtis doesn’t believe in himself but is wryly mirroring the very methods of media and government and “destabilisation of perception” he promotes.
 (Sorry, that should be “exposes”.)

 And at great length and depth.

-Those who have an attention span to understand most probably feel flattered by their ability to decode Curtis.
+Those boasting an attention span most probably feel flattered by their ability to decode Curtis.

-Flattered – rather than embarrassed at an infatuation with his sterile, clean—but fragrant—and disposable documentary sanitary towels that mask any unpleasantness, smells, messy bodies or details and give a sense of social and intellectual mastery and a freedom to rag lesser beings not in on the secret.
+Flattered – rather than embarrassed at an infatuation with his sterile, clean—but fragrant—and disposable documentary sanitary towels that mask any unpleasantness, smells, messy bodies or details and impart a sense of social and intellectual mastery and a freedom to rag lesser beings not in on Adam’s secret.

 As with our friends at Always and Bodyform, does Adam Curtis’ audience understand his work as a rascally simulation of dissimulation in a good satirical cause?

 Or as sly in-gags – rogueishly running all the way to the bank?